EmrullahYarar/C-language/README.md

-# My C language projects.
+# C language examples

-My every projects from the first semester of universty to now.
+My simple c-language examples at the first semester of university.